malthe/Products.CMFPlone/Products/CMFPlone/GET_RID_OF_QI.rst

 - notifyInstalled

 - reinstallProducts

+.. @FWT: I can imagine some use for listInstallableProducts and listInstalledProducts, so we could add them back.
+   But is_product_installable and is_product_installed can be enough.

 Some methods have been renamed.
 The old method names are kept for backwards compatibility.
 They do roughly the same as before, but